-The Black Foxes UK Forever Foxy Campaign aims to discreetly assist keepers in the rehoming of silver foxes to secure, suitable and knowledgeable forever homes.
+Black Foxes UK discreetly assists organisations and private keepers in the placement of silver foxes in need into secure, suitable and knowledgeable forever homes.
 Providing support and a lifeline for keepers and their foxes.

 Are You in a Position to Help a Silver Fox?

 What are silver foxes?

 The domesticated silver fox, also known as the farmed North American Red Fox (vulpes fulva), is a divergent species of the red fox (Vulpes vulpes).
 This North American species has been intensively and selectively bred by the fur trade since the late 1800's.
 The process has resulted in over 70 different colour variations, most of which could not naturally occur in wild populations.

 The farming of silver foxes began in the UK in the early 1900's and came to an end at the turn of the millennium, when fur farming was banned.
 Despite the ban, the sale and import of fur is still permitted in the UK and people continue to breed silver foxes to this day.
 However, instead of becoming pelts, they are now kept as exotic pets and educational ambassadors.

 The keeping of farmed North American red fox or silver fox is a legal, specialist hobby for those with specific interests in exotic animal management, welfare and behaviour.
 Silver foxes are extremely difficult to manage compared to other animals and their behavioural needs are complex.
 They are not like cats or dogs but are in fact, uniquely vulpine.